Walid-Khalfa/RetailSalesAnalysis/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name](mailto:your-email@example.com).
+For any questions or inquiries, please contact [Walid Khalfa](khelfawalid@gamail.com).
 ```

 Feel free to customize the `README.md` file with any additional details specific to your project.
 Once you're satisfied with the content, you can add it to your GitHub repository: